 The Essequibo River is Guyana's longest and widest river.
 The river flows north through forest and savanna, including one of the world's most extensive continuous tracts of relatively pristine lowland tropical rainforest, before emptying into the Atlantic Ocean.

 The Essequibo River is the longest and widest river in Guyana and the largest between the Orinoco and Amazon rivers.
 It reaches the Atlantic Ocean 21 km (13 mi) west of the Guyanese capital of Georgetown.

+The river rises in the Acarai Mountains, a wet, forested highland region of low mountains in the southern part of Guyana, along the country's border with Brazil.
 The river flows generally north through eastern Guyana for approximately 1,000 km (620 mi) through forest and savanna before emptying into the Atlantic Ocean.

+The Essequibo flows through the Guianan moist forests ecoregion, one of the most extensive continuous tracts of the world's relatively pristine lowland tropical rainforests.
 Its system drains more than half of Guyana.
-The Essequibo's many tributaries include the Rupununi, Potaro, Mazaruni, Siparuni, Kiyuwini, Konawaruk and Cuyuni rivers.
+The Essequibo's tributaries include the Rupununi, Potaro, Mazaruni, Siparuni, Kiyuwini, Konawaruk, and Cuyuni rivers.

-Map of the Essequibo River drainage basin
+Map depicting the Essequibo River drainage basin